AbelHristodor/rest_todo/README.md

 Todo app made using Django's REST Framework for the backend and React.js for the frontend.

 The app is dockerized.
-There are 2 containers, one for the backend and one for the frontend which are run simultaneously thanks to *docker-compose*.
+There are 2 containers, one for the backend and one for the frontend which are running simultaneously thanks to *docker-compose*.

 ## Install